bluxon92-bit/litloop-site/_posts/2026-05-28-dungeon-crawler-carl-series-review.md

 <div style="display:flex; gap:1.5rem; align-items:flex-start; margin-bottom:2rem;">
   <img src="https://m.media-amazon.com/images/I/81DFc9uvtdL._SL1500_.jpg" alt="Carl's Doomsday Scenario" style="width:120px; flex-shrink:0; border-radius:4px;">
   <div>

-### Book 2 — Carl's Doomsday Scenario (2021)
+    <h3>Book 2 — Carl's Doomsday Scenario (2021)</h3>

-The third floor.
+    <p>The third floor.
 The dungeon opens up into a shattered overworld — the Over City — and Carl and Donut have their first full season as breakout stars.
 Quests, an undead carnival, and bodies falling from the sky.
-The celebrity machinery begins to kick in earnest, and the gap between what the show presents Carl as and who he actually is starts to widen.
+The celebrity machinery begins to kick in earnest, and the gap between what the show presents Carl as and who he actually is starts to widen.</p>
   </div>
 </div>